2022 Sales Tax Nexus and Economic Nexus: Everything You Need to Know

 How do businesses remit taxes?

-Most states have online payment portals, but some still use good old fashioned tax forms and checks.
+Most states have online payment portals, but some still use good old-fashioned tax forms and checks.
 In any case, you'll want to make sure you know which states you owe taxes in, register as a seller in all applicable states, and follow instructions on their business tax authority site to file.
-Use our state guides to find the state or states you're looking for.

 Do SaaS companies have to pay sales tax?

-Do states charge sale tax on food and beverages?
+Do states charge sales tax on food and beverages?

 Who regulates sales tax nexus compliance?